Longterm Housesitting in Spain: 3 Months in Asturias

 Longterm Housesitting in Spain: An Overview

-TrustedHousesitters actually has tons of house and pet sits listed in Spain, so we could have easily opted to go through our normal website to spend a few months housesitting in Spain.
-We just lucked out that we have friends in wonderful places around the world!
+TrustedHousesitters actually has tons of house and pet sits listed in Spain, so I could have easily opted to go through our normal website to spend a few months housesitting in Spain.
+I just lucked out with friends in wonderful places around the world!

 I had lived in Spain temporarily before, spending four months in Bilbao in Basque Country.
 Asturias is just west of Basque Country, but similarly green, hilly, and gorgeous.